Michael-Mbajwa/CountryIndicatorsPipeline/README.md

 - You should now restart your R session and then run the pipeline with ```targets::tar_make()```

-- The data product (or output) from this pipeline is the index.html file that appeared on the root folder of this project.
+- The data product (or output) from this pipeline is the index.html file that appears on the root folder of this project.

 You can take a look at some plots by running: